jwcarlyon/Professional_work/example_maven_springboot_fullstack/example_maven_springboot_fullstack_web/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Latest Feature: DriverStatsTicker
+## Latest Feature: Jest Testing
-This is a basic setup for a React-Redux front-end.
-This should load the homepage with a basic photo background and title.
-DriverStatsTicker displays drivers names and basic bio, currently has a demo photo and bio.
+Unit testing for all connected components was added before connection to the back-end

 ## Next up: calling the back-end
  for json and adding some more backgrounds with some fading transitions.